JacobRPorter/3DChrom/README.md

 --REDACTED--

-<b>Pages So Far</b>
-So far, there are three webpages that can be accessed: http://dna.cs.usm.edu/3Dchrom/, http://dna.cs.usm.edu/3Dchrom/homoSapienChrom.php, and http://dna.cs.usm.edu/3Dchrom/homoSapienDomain.php.

 <b>Index</b>

 The 3Dchrom/index page is a simple stationary page with an introduction.
 Neither the About or Contact buttons do anything as of yet, but in the future clicking those would provide a contact page and an about page.
 On the page the gene set we are currently working with is also present, and some other information for display purpose only.
 The entirety of this page can be changed if needed.